 18. Establish a Regular Financial Check-in

 Regularly checking in on your finances can help you stay on top of your money and catch potential issues early.
-This might include reviewing your budget, tracking your spending, checking your credit reports, and assessing your progress in achieving financial independence.
+This might include reviewing your budget, tracking your spending, reviewing your credit report from each of the three major credit bureaus, and assessing your progress in achieving financial independence.

 19. Continue to Educate Yourself on Personal Finance

-Staying financially literate is a lifelong journey.
+Financial literacy is a lifelong journey.
 In the digital age, countless resources, including blogs, podcasts, and online courses, are available at your fingertips.
-Keep educating yourself on personal finance, and don’t shy away from seeking professional advice when needed.
+Keep educating yourself about building credit, managing debt, investing, and building your savings.
+Knowledge is the key to financial success, and learning about these personal finance topics can help you make informed decisions.

 20. Be Generous